 for D1: DSP

 for DSP STRUCTURE

--- Binding specified in design entity or else defaults.
+-- binding specified in design entity or else defaults.

 for Filterer

 -- Configuration items for filtering components.

+end for;

 for Processor

 -- Configuration items for processing components.

-'''
+end for;

+end for:

 end for;

 '''

 NOTE-The requirement that all component instances corresponding to a block configuration be bound to the same design entity makes the following configuration illegal: